Tardive dyskinesia treatment guidelines

 Parkinsonism

-INGREZZA may cause parkinsonism in patients with tardive dyskinesia.
+INGREZZA may cause parkinsonism.
 Parkinsonism has also been observed with other VMAT2 inhibitors.
 Reduce the dose or discontinue INGREZZA treatment in patients who develop clinically significant parkinson-like signs or symptoms.

 ADVERSE REACTIONS